Skip to content

 • Bernard Marx and Don Quixote.

-39) Based on Brave New World, which societal development was LEAST concerning to Huxley?
+38. Based on Brave New World, which societal development concerned Huxley the LEAST?

 • Genetic science